Joining and taking part

 Our engineers are adept at balancing parts so please don’t worry about us ‘needing’ more of a certain voice type.

 But please stick to only one voice part during your recording – don’t change halfway through!
-We mix each vocal part separately so it complicates things if we have a mixture of parts in one recording.

 How do I take part in rehearsals?